 The pump has been designed to not have any weep holes which prevents clogging, but users have complained about the bottom plastic grate getting clogged up fairly easily.

-The pump's integrated float switch kicks on at 9 inches of water depth and turns off at 4 inches.
+The pump's integrated float switch turns on when the float reaches 9 inches of water.
+It then turns off when the float returns to its 4 inch starting point.
 Users have reported that the float switch works very well on this pump.

 Overall, people love this pump and have given it high remarks for durability, reliability, near-silent operation, and good float switch design.